Register with your Shoonya ID

 Flamenco & Sevillanas - Level 1

 Here we lay a solid foundation of flamenco techniques.
 After 2 seasons of training in Level 1, you will be ready to start a complete flamenco choreography in Level 2 or 3.
-The basics of arm and hand techniques, footwork, turns, marcajes (marking steps) are thoroughly explained, built up systematically, and trained intensively.
+The basics of arm and hand techniques, footwork, turns, marcajes (marking steps) are thoroughly explained, built up systematically and trained intensively.

-Important: check the guidelines below regarding flamenco shoes.
-Please wait for the purchase after a consultation with Liz in the class.
+*Please wait for the purchase after a consultation with Liz in the class.

 Intermediate - Level 2

 For dancers who have completed a minimum of 2 seasons of flamenco foundations or have gained relevant experience in another school.
-Throughout 1 season, we will explore the palo of Fandangos, which is a flamenco style with a specific character and rhythm.
-We will work on the corresponding techniques, structure, and the relationship between dance-singing-guitar.
-Meanwhile, the basic techniques will be further expanded and intensively practiced, together with the study of the compás (12-beat rhythm).
+Throughout the year, we will explore the palo of Fandangos, which is a flamenco style with a specific character and lively rhythm.
+Besides we explore basics of the palo of Bulerias, such as grounding, fast rhythm, palmas, festive gestures, joy.

 Advanced- Level 3